-- 30 DAYS If you already live stream services, audit and double-check all the equipment point-to-point.
+- 1) 30 DAYS If you already livestream services, audit and double-check all the equipment point-to-point.
 Ask the operators if they've experienced any issues while using the gear.
 Carefully note the glitches or problems and start fixing them.
-If you plan to add live streaming for this service, it is strongly recommended that you use an experienced system integrator to ensure all hardware and software are adequate for your needs and work seamlessly with your systems. - 2) 15 DAYS By now, all issues that need fixing should be complete.
+If you plan to add live streaming for this service, it is strongly recommended that you use an experienced system integrator to ensure all hardware and software are adequate for your needs and work seamlessly with your systems. - 2) 15 DAYS By now, all the issues that needed fixing should have been completed.
 Start setting camera positions and overall camera scenes.
 If possible, create a live camera "Go-To" script for the performance.
 Make sure you know your streaming software backward and forwards.
-Also, reconfirm that the platform you use for people to view the stream does not have any restrictions or copyright rules that could result in the stream being shut down mid-service.
-Finally, make time to meet with volunteers to do a quick re-training session and answer any remaining questions.

-3) WEEK OF - Test the stream and confirm video and audio quality.
+Also, reconfirm that the platform you use for people to view the stream has no restrictions or copyright rules that could result in the stream being shut down mid-service.
+Finally, make the time to meet with volunteers to do a quick re-training session and answer any remaining questions. - 3) WEEK OF Test the stream and confirm video and audio quality.